 This blog was originally published by Chemonics.

-Maria Fernanda Zermoglio is an advisor on the Adaptation Thought Leadership and Assessments (ATLAS) project.
+Fernanda Zermoglio is the Adaptation and Vulnerability Specialist for the ATLAS project.